geerlingguy/ansible-role-nginx/README.md

     nginx_vhosts: []

+A list of dynamic modules to load, the implementation assumes you will provide the correct path of the path as opposed to just the module name; defaults to `[]`.

+    nginx_dynamic_modules:
+      - modules/ngx_http_geoip_module.so

 A list of vhost definitions (server blocks) for Nginx virtual hosts.
 If left empty, you will need to supply your own virtual host configuration.
 See the commented example in `defaults/main.yml` for available server options.
 If you have a large number of customizations required for your server definition(s), you're likely better off managing the vhost configuration file yourself, leaving this variable set to `[]`.

     nginx_vhosts: